apioo/fusio-docs/docs/backend/api/event.md

 ## Publish

 To publish an event you need to use the dispatcher to create an event.
-I.e. the following action shows how to dispatch data to the event `my_event` which then will send the provided data JSON encoded to the subscribed endpoints.
+I.e. the following action shows how to dispatch data to the event "my_event" which then will send the provided data JSON encoded to the subscribed endpoints.

 ```php
 <?php